 What is the yellow or white crusty dried stuff on your nipples during pregnancy?

-If you’ve been pregnant for several weeks, you may start noticing yellow or white crusty dried stuff on your nipples.
+If you’ve been pregnant for several weeks, you may start noticing yellow or white crust on your nipples.
 Even though you’re only in your second or third trimester, could that be breastmilk leaking already?

-Yes, the crusty dried stuff on your nipples is antenatal colostrum or early breast milk.
-It can be orange, yellow, or white and it’s sticky.
-In some pregnancies, breast milk begins to come in early.
-Others may not experience this.
-The alveolar cells in the breast begin secreting colostrum as early as the 16th week of pregnancy.
+Yes, the crusty dried stuff on your nipples is likely antenatal colostrum or early breast milk.
+It can be orange, yellow, or white and it’s likely sticky.
+In some pregnancies, breast milk begins to come in early but some may not experience this.
+The cells in your breasts begin making colostrum as early as the 16th week of pregnancy.

 Colostrum is a thick, yellow liquid that is high in immunoglobulin (IgA), protein, hormones, and antioxidants.
 It is rich in nutrients your baby needs immediately after birth to protect them from infection.
 Colostrum is especially important for pre-term babies who are at greater risk of infection.
 Colostrum continues to be produced for the first 2 to 5 days before your mature breast milk comes in.

-Is dried colostrum on your nipples during pregnancy okay?
+Is dried colostrum on nipples during pregnancy okay?

 Dried colostrum on your nipples during pregnancy is completely normal.
 It’s just your body’s way of preparing for breastfeeding.
 If it’s leaking now, you don’t have to worry.
-It won’t all leak out.
 Your body will continue to produce colostrum through the pregnancy and for several days after the baby’s birth.

 If you have concerns or notice blood mixed with the colostrum, it’s best to have a conversation with your healthcare provider.